 The proposed single-family residence has been reviewed and approved by the City of Los Angeles Planning Department.
-The Planning Department determined on February 2, 2005 that the proposed single-family residence is compatible in character and scale with the surrounding neighborhood and in compliance with the requirements of the Venice Specific Plan.
-No one appealed the City's determination and the City issued a Venice Specific Plan Project Permit for the applicants' proposed single-family residence.
+The Planning Department determined on July 12, 2005 that the proposed single-family residence is compatible in character and scale with the surrounding neighborhood and in compliance with the requirements of the Venice Specific Plan.
+No one appealed the City's determination and the City issued a Venice Specific Plan Project Permit for the proposed single-family residence.

-The applicants are now requesting Commission approval of the coastal development permit that is necessary to undertake the proposed development.
+The applicant is now requesting Commission approval of the coastal development permit that is necessary to undertake the proposed development.
 The Commission has recognized in both prior permit and appeal decisions that the Milwood area of Venice, where the proposed project is located, is a unique coastal community.
 In 1980, the Commission adopted the Regional Interpretive Guidelines for Los Angeles County which included specific building standards for the various Venice neighborhoods, including the Milwood neighborhood.
 These building standards, which apply primarily to density, building height and parking, reflect conditions imposed in a series of permits heard prior to 1980.
 The Commission has consistently applied these density, height and parking standards to development in the Venice coastal zone in order to protect public access to the beach and to preserve the special character of the community and its historic walk streets.

 On June 14, 2001, the Commission certified the City of Los Angeles Land Use Plan (LUP) for Venice.
 The certified Venice LUP maintains the City's and Coastal Commission's previous density limits and parking standards for the Milwood area of Venice.
-The certified LUP increased height limits for buildings with varied or steeped-back rooflines from 25 to thirty feet, except on walk streets, where the height limit was raised from 25 feet to 28 feet.
+The certified LUP increased the height limit for buildings with varied or steeped-back rooflines from 25 to thirty feet, except on walk streets, where the height limit was raised from 25 feet to 28 feet.
 The policies and building standards contained in the certified Venice LUP reflect the Commission's prior actions in the area, the Commission's 1980 Interpretive Guidelines, and the existing character of each Venice neighborhood.

 On March 16, 2005, the Commission reaffirmed that the building standards set forth by the certified Venice LUP are adequate for protecting the unique character of the Milwood area of Venice when it approved a new 28-foot high single-family residence at 728 Marco Place, three lots north of the project site [Coastal Development Permit 5-04-373 (Landon)].
+On April 13, 2005, the Commission approved another new 28-foot high single-family residence at 716 Marco Place [Coastal Development Permit 5-05-069 (Duarte & Rydman)].
+See Exhibit #2.